 In case of any conduct not complying with the standards outlined above, tournament officials have the right to refuse an application to compete, to deny a confirmed application to compete or to disqualify a contestant.
 Unsportsmanlike conduct will be proven by 2 or more witnesses.

-- BOAT OPERATION • Captains must supply and drive boats for their teams.
-To qualify as a boat captain, the person accompanying a team must be at least 19 years old, have not guided on the tournament waters in past 30 days, or fished a tournament with an entry fee of more than $1000 ($2000 if team tournament) or more within the last calendar year.
-Anyone wishing to be considered boat captain that has paid more than this amount to enter a tournament within the past calendar year must be approved by the tournament director.
+7. BOAT OPERATION • Captains must supply and drive boats for their teams.
+To qualify as a boat captain, the person accompanying a team must be at least 19 years old and have not guided on the tournament waters in past 30 days.
 The contestants may operate the trolling motor.
 Captains may provide assistance, including information about locating and catching fish, BUT ARE NOT PERMITTED TO FISH.
 The use of mobile communication devices may only be used by the boat captains.
 Students may assist in unloading and loading boats.